antonycourtney/antsrants/content/blog/oneref/index.md

 A **StateTransformerAux** is a similar to a **StateTransformer**, but also returns an extra auxiliary value along with the next state.
-In **showNotificationWithTimeout**, the call to **HelloAppState.show** returns a pair of the next application state and the id of the newly created notification added to the application state. **awaitableUpdate** is an async function that, like **update** schedules an update of the application state referenced by **stateRef**.
-However, after updating the application state (using the first component of the pair returned by **tf**), **awaitableUpdate** resolves a promise, making the [State, Auxiliary Value] pair available to **awaitableUpdate**'s caller.
+In **showNotificationWithTimeout**, the call to **HelloAppState.show** returns a pair of the next application state and the id of the newly created notification added to the application state. **awaitableUpdate** is an async function that, like **update**, schedules an update of the application state referenced by **stateRef**.
+However, after updating the application state (using the first component of the pair returned by **tf**), **awaitableUpdate** resolves the promise returned from **awaitableUpdate**, making the [State, Auxiliary Value] pair available to **awaitableUpdate**'s caller.

 At first it seems a bit odd to provide an awaitable version of **update** -- why should the application await on its own state updates?
 But the React programming model requires that **update** (and its React ancestor, **setState**) is an asynchronous operation -- the update can not be applied synchronously to the current state since state must remain frozen until the current render cycle completes.
 The addition of **awaitableUpdate** solves an important practical problem: It enables an async block to resume _after_ an update has been applied, and see fresh data derived from the application state as of the time of the update.

 This enables writing complex application action sequences with linear control flow in the style of redux-saga (a source of inspiration for this work), using async functions instead of generator functions.
 Generator functions and redux-saga's generalized algebraic effects are extremely powerful, so I don't expect or claim that OneRef with awaitableUpdate subsumes everything that can be expressed with redux-saga.
-My hope (which will have to wait until more experience accumulates) is that the addition of **awaitableUpdate** offers sufficient expressive power to cover many essential use cases in real applications.
+The hope is that the addition of **awaitableUpdate** offers sufficient expressive power to cover many essential use cases in real applications; that's been my experience thus far on the examples I have tried.

 ### mutableGet